 2. You don’t need all the books listed on your syllabus.

 Although many may not agree with me on this, in my humble opinion that $1000 in text books per semester is outrageous and unneeded.
 Most of the information you need will be delivered in class and you might only look at them for a sentence or two.
 I suggest finding out who your instructors are and asking them if you really need 4 books for the 2 credit class you are taking.
 If you can’t reduce the amount of books you need to buy then you should partner with a friend and each buy half the books then share.
 If you’re working together as study buddies then you won’t miss the books that you didn’t purchase.
 Also, you should buy or rent your nursing textbooks online from somewhere like Amazon.
 Most of the time you get free 2-day shipping and it’s usually much cheaper than the college bookstore.
+But there are some key supplies you will need.
+Check out the top 10 nursing school supplies you will need to purchase.

 3. You probably won’t keep your 4.0